- About Hevo

 Historical Sync Duration: The duration for which you want to ingest the existing data from the Source.
 Default duration: 6 Months.

 Report Name: A unique name for your report, not exceeding 30 characters.

-ADD ANOTHER REPORT (Optional): Use this option to create up to five reports and five pivot reports.
++ ADD ANOTHER REPORT: Use this option to add up to five reports.

 Click TEST & CONTINUE.

 Proceed to configuring the data ingestion and setting up the Destination.